Why coding standards are important in OOP?

 Note: At any point of time we can change the implementation classes with different algorithms, without affecting the caller.
 Use Factory pattern to construct such implementation classes.

-Data Holding Classes
+Data Holding

 (POJO’s Value Object’s or Data Transfer Objects)